MikeSmithDev/FullCalModal-Node/README.md

 Three examples of how to use FullCalendar with Modals.
 Full working node.js project.

-1. Modal using Bootstrap
-2. Modal using jQuery UI
+## Usage

+Clone the project, enter the working directory and do a `npm install` to install the packages.
+Now type `node app` and the local website will be running at http://localhost:5250/.

+## What is included

+1. Example of a FullCalendar where a Bootstrap Modal is opened for the event when the event is clicked.
+Local JSON source for events.
+2. Example of a FullCalendar where a jQuery UI Modal is opened for the event when the event is clicked.
+Local JSON source for events.
-3. Modal using gCal.js and Bootstrap
+3. Example of a FullCalendar using gCal.js (Google Calendar) as the event source and Bootstrap Modal to show details on the event when the event is clicked.

 From the blog posts [Extend FullCalendar Events with Bootstrap Modal](http://www.mikesmithdev.com/blog/fullcalendar-event-details-with-bootstrap-modal/) and [jQuery FullCalendar - Event Description with Modal Pop-up](http://www.mikesmithdev.com/blog/jquery-full-calendar-with-ui-modal-dialog/).